drhsqlite/pikchr/doc/userman.md

 text "text" at 1.3 right of start of previous arc
 ~~~~~

-A statement can be only the class-name and nothing else.
-But the class-name
+A statement can be only the class-name and nothing else, but the class-name
 is usually followed by one or more "attributes".
 Attributes are used
 to modify the appearance of the object, or to position the object relative
 to prior objects.